 They also worshiped Anubis, god of the dead and mummification.
 He was a man with a jackal's head and Egyptians believed he guarded the places where the dead were buried.
 Other gods included Thoth, a man with an ibis's head, who was god of the moon and wisdom.
 Ptah was god of craftsmen.
 Tawaret, a pregnant hippo, was goddess of childbirth.

 Maat was goddess of law and order and truth.
-Sekhmet was goddess of war.
-She was a woman with a lion's head.
 Hapi was the god who made the Nile flood.
-Egyptians believed he lived in a cave from where he sent out the flood waters.
+The Ancient Egyptians had a goddess of reading, writing and arithmetic.
+Her name was Seshat.

 The Egyptians believed that the gods 'lived' in temples (the gods spirit was believed to inhabit a statue).
 Three times a day priests cleaned the statue, changed its clothes and placed fresh food before it for it to 'eat'.
 (After a while priests removed the food and ate it).